-Compared to the Skarab, the Citro is heavier and $20 pricier, but offers slightly more organizational options, along with significantly more structure and support.
+Compared to the Skarab, the Citro is heavier and $30 pricier but offers slightly more organizational options, along with significantly more structure and support.
 We prefer the more streamlined backpanel of the Osprey, but if you tend to pack bulky items or carry a lot of gear, the Gregory certainly has its place.
-On the other hand, it doesn’t quite measure up to the Manta in terms of support, nor does its fixed shoulder straps adjust to accommodate different torso lengths (note: the Citro and Juno 30 do come in plus size options).
+On the other hand, it doesn’t quite measure up to the Manta in terms of support, nor do its fixed shoulder straps adjust to accommodate different torso lengths (note: the Citro and Juno 30 do come in plus size options).
 But for $40 less, the Citro is a well-rounded pack that offers more than enough carrying comfort for most hikers without feeling too over the top.
 And as with Gregory’s Nano and Inertia above, we appreciate the 3D Hydro reservoir, which is easy to load, routes cleanly through a hose clip and magnetic buckle, and features a quick-drying design.

 See the Men's Gregory Citro 30 H2O See the Women's Gregory Juno 30 H2O